netsec/phoenix/README.md

 python cuckoo.py -d -m 1000000
 ```

+* If you want to greatly improve processing time, especially as it pertains to volatility, look at conf/memory.conf and allocate some space to `memdump_tmp`.
+That will ensure that all volatility processing (very heavy IO) is done entirely in memory.
+* Got lots of cores?
+Modify /etc/init.d/cuckoop and crank the threads up for processing.
+Use netdata to figure out what your bottlenecks are (disk, cpu, etc.) and tune accordingly.

 If you use this greasy hack, remember to take `cuckood` out of `PROGNAMES` in `/etc/init.d/cuckoo_all`.